Studies have shown that in-slab heating provides a most

 Long after a conventional solar collector array or evacuated tube system has given up and reverted to its booster, our air-sourced heat pump is still absorbing vast amounts of solar energy.

-Geothermal systems provide the most efficient heating, however - unlike much of Europe where hydronic heating has been used for decades, in most area’s of Australia an air-sourced heat pump will provide similar performance to a ground sourced (Geothermal) heat pump, but there is no need bury hundreds of metres of pipes in the paddock at great expense!
+Geothermal systems provide the most efficient heating, however - unlike much of Europe where hydronic heating has been used for decades, in most area’s of Australia an air-sourced heat pump will provide similar performance to a ground sourced (Geothermal) heat pump, but there is no need bury hundreds of metres of pipes in the paddock.

 With zoning control and even remote activation by telephone if required, used in conjunction with good building practices such as good insulation, hydronic heating with our state of the art, correctly sized air-sourced heat pumps can be an economical and ecological solution to your home heating requirements

-During the life of this product, electricity will continue to be generated more & more from renewable resources, making electricity the fuel of choice.
+During the life of this product, electricity will be generated more & more from renewable resources, making it the energy of choice: